Critical Contrast: Element Solutions (ESI) vs. Its Rivals

 |2.32

-This table compares Element Solutions and its peers top-line revenue, earnings per share and valuation.
+This table compares Element Solutions and its peers top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue